Th0masLavigne/FEniCSx_GMSH_tutorials/Stokes_3D_half/README.md

 ```

 ### From elementary geometries
 When you have elementary entities defining your domain, it is often easier to use them and use boolean operations (cut,fragment,fuse,*etc.*).
-In the present case the Geometry could be created simply with two rectangles.
+In the present case the Geometry could be created simply with two cylinders.

 The beginning is the same: